 - Sample Collection: Either fresh serum or plasma samples can be used for this assay.
-Blood collected by venipuncture should be allowed to clot naturally and completely - the serum/plasma must be separated from the clot as early as possible as to avoid hemolysis of the RBC.
+Blood collected by venipuncture should be allowed to clot naturally and completely.
 Care should be taken to ensure that the serum samples are clear and not contaminated by microorganisms.
-Any visible particulate matters in the sample should be removed by centrifugation at 3000 RPM for at least 20 minutes at room temperature, or by filtration on 0.22u filters.
-Plasma samples collected into EDTA, sodium citrate or heparin may be tested, but highly lipaemic, icteric, or hemolized samples should not be used as they could give erroneous results in the assay.
+Any visible particulate matters in the sample should be removed by centrifugation at 3000 RPM (round per minutes) for 20 minutes at room temperature or by filtration on 0.22u filters.
+Plasma samples collected into EDTA, sodium citrate or heparin may be tested, but highly lipaemic, icteric, or hemolized samples should not be used as they can give false results in the assay.
 Do not heat inactivate samples.
-This can cause sample deterioration. - 2.
-Transportation and Storage: Store samples at 2-8°C. Samples not required for assaying within 3 days should be stored frozen (-20°C or lower).
-Multiple freeze-thaw cycles should be avoided.
-For shipment, samples should be packaged and labeled in accordance with the existing local and international regulations for transport of clinical samples and ethological agents. - 3.
-Sample preparation: Each sample must be diluted 1:1000 with normal saline.
+This can cause sample deterioraration. - Transportation and Storage: Store samples at 2-8°C. Samples not required for assaying within 3 days should be stored frozen (-20°C or lower).
+Avoid multiple freeze-thaw cycles.